0xadri/notes-js/__do_02_node_aws_gitlab_docker.md

 The largest software registry in the world.

-More than two million packages.
+More than 2 million packages.
 Used by more than 17 million developers.

 Free Registry.
 At the center of JavaScript code sharing.